blobbybilb/blobbybilb/README.md

 - [SlabCSS](https://github.com/blobbybilb/slabcss) - A tiny semantic CSS framework with a unique look

 ---
+-->

-*after checking your EULA for anything questionable
+*after... you know... checking your EULA for anything questionable

 <!--
 - 90% of the performance with 10% of the effort > 10% more performance with 9x more effort